Punica protopunica: Other uses

 The skin of a pink-colored, unripe fruit, rather than a fully ripe red one, is crushed in water and added to a small amount of fresh milk to sour it.
 The soured milk is then used to curdle fresh milk before churning it to make butter.

 Wood

 The wood is hard and close-grained and used to make small implements.
 The straight branches of larger specimens are used to make herding staffs.
-Makes good timber and is termite resistant, but it is usually of too small diameter to be useful for anything other than roofing infill.
-Branches are used to make protective or concealing covers for waterholes and rock cisterns. and the wood is considered to be as durable and strong as the wood of Buxanthus pedicellatus for this purpose.
-Dead wood makes good firewood making little smoke and giving out good heat.
+It makes good timber and is termite resistant, but it is usually too small in diameter to be useful for anything other than roofing infill.
+Branches are used to make protective or concealing covers for waterholes and rock cisterns, and the wood is considered to be as durable and strong as the wood of Buxanthus pedicellatus for this purpose.
+Dead wood makes good firewood, making little smoke and giving out good heat.
 Dead wood also makes good charcoal.

 Distribution

-In addition to its natural distribution in Socotra, it has also been planted in Hawaii.
+In addition to its natural distribution in Socotra, it has also been planted in Hawaii at the Koko Crater Botanical Garden.